How to get what you need

 If you need a Court Order, you can have FULL SERVICE help to get that.

-Do You Need a Name Change Document?
+Why You Need Proof of Name Change Documents?

 Since 9/11, Officials have been increasingly concerned with people’s identity.
 Since your name is a major piece of your identity, requirements have stiffened about tracing it back to when you were born.
 That record is an essential record about your identity, including your name at birth.
 Maybe you have been using, or want to use a different name for yourself than the one you were born with.
 In that case, you’re going to need a proper name change document.
 If you need government ID, you will need a court order to require the ID agencies to print it for you the way you want (Social Security, Real ID, Passport, marriage license, etc.).

 Usage name changes used to be acceptable, but no longer satisfy certain key ID issuers.
 For Social Security, California Real ID/driver’s License or state ID, increasingly for passports, marriage license, school registration, professional licensing and banks, you’re going to need legal proof documents.
 Get a court order, properly done, and you should have no problem getting your ID printed with your name exactly the way you want.

 What’s a Name Change Document and Do You Already Have One?

 If you already have a valid document, you just take the original or certified copy of it to the most convenient Social Security or other government office and have your documents printed with the name you’ve taken.
 See below, to read about which ID to do first, etc. A valid name change document has certain characteristics that make it universally accepted.
 If you know what to look for, you can see if you have what you need already.
 If you don’t have one yet, just complete the process for legal name change in California and you’re all set.

 Valid Name Change Documents Must have Specific Characteristics.